nil-two/ltsvp/README.md

-  -k, --keys=LIST          select only these keys (required) -d, --delimiter=STRING   use STRING to separate parts (default: \t) -r, --remain-ltsv        print selected parts as LTSV -h, --help               display this help text and exit -v, --version            display version information and exit
+  -k, --keys=LIST          select only these keys (required) -d, --delimiter=STRING   use STRING to separate parts (default: \t) -r, --remain-ltsv        print selected parts as LTSV
+      --help               display this help text and exit -v, --version            display version information and exit

 LIST is made up of keys separated by commas.